 And the large French ski areas are not just sizeable in two dimensions.
 They have huge verticals too.
 You can ski 2000m (c.
-6,600 feet) verticals, on piste, non-stop in Les Arcs, La Plagne and Alpe d'Huezs.
+6,600 feet) verticals, on piste, non-stop in Les Arcs, La Plagne and Alpe d'Huez.
 For those looking for more untracked challenges, the off-piste meccas of Chamonix and La Grave can deliver even larger vertical drops for freeriders and backcountry ski tourers.

-The main ski areas in France
+The main ski regions in France

-The Northern Alps, comprising the resorts of Portes de Soleil, the cluster around Chamonix and those humble few straddling the Tarentaise valley - the Three Valleys, Espace Killy and Paradiski among others - are where the best skiing is to be found.
+The Northern Alps, comprising the resorts of Portes de Soleil, the cluster around Chamonix and those humble few straddling the Tarentaise valley - the Three Valleys, Espace Killy and Paradiski among others - are where the most famous resorts are found.

 France's Ski Resorts

 Generally, resort charm loses out to purpose-built high-altitude convenience in France.
 There are notable exceptions, like the pioneering chalet-style of Méribel (France leads the way in chalet holidays) and the old spa and mountain towns of Chamonix and Saint Gervais.
 The historic centre of Val d'Isere was also preserved (although it was a close-run thing).
-And France can do 'rustic charm' like La Clusaz; 'basic mountain village charm' like Val Cenis; and 'luxury charm' like Megeve.
+And France can do 'rustic charm' like La Clusaz; 'austere mountain charm' like Val Cenis; and 'luxury charm' like Megeve.
 But on the whole the advantages of high-altitude, snow-sure, purpose-built, mega-resorts with plenty of slope-side accommodation prevailed.

-Most of these altitude purpose-built ski resorts however have smaller lift-linked villages below them which are more charming and less expensive.
+Most of these altitude purpose-built ski resorts however have smaller lift-linked villages below them which are more visually appealing and less expensive.
 So below Flaine there is Samoens; below Avoriaz is Morzine (and low-altitude, rural Les Gets and Chatel are close by too); below Alpe d'Huez are Villard Reculas and Vaujany; below Arc 2000 is Villaroger (all part of les Arcs); below Val Thorens and Les Menuires is St Martin de Belleville; below La Plagne are Montchavin, Les Coches, Montalbert and Champagny en Vanoise; below Les Deux Alpes is Venosc; below Courchevel are Courchevel Le Praz and La Tania; and below Tignes is Tignes les Brevieres.
 Unless indicated otherwise, we cover these less well known satellite villages in the main resort pages.

-In the early 2000s the arrival of Canadian resort developers Intrawest has shaken up the French ski market and re-defined the standards of high-altitude purpose-built resorts with Arc 1950 (in Les Arcs), bringing a touch of North American flair and hospitality.
+In the early 2000s the arrival of Canadian resort developers Intrawest has shook up the French ski market and re-defined the standards of high-altitude purpose-built resorts with Arc 1950 (in Les Arcs), bringing a touch of North American flair and hospitality.
 Many of the ugly ducklings of old are now being overhauled, either by removing eyesores and building new chalet-friendly suburbs, as in the case of Les Menuires, or, like in Alpe d'Huez, disguising the concrete with sympathetic wood cladding.
 And some high-altitude purpose-built resorts, like La Rosiere, were well-planned right from the start and have always been attractive places in which to stay.

 Ski instructors, mountain guides and ski schools have also been modernied with the old monoplistic ESF facing new challengers.
 A good way to compare prices, see lesson times, check availability and find the one that suits you best is through Check Yeti.